iatkin/leaflet-svgicon/README.md

 # Leaflet-SVGIcon
 L.DivIcon.SVGIcon is a simple and customizable SVG marker icon with no external library or file dependencies.
 By default, 1 emoji, 2 characters of text or about 3 numerals can fit inside the icon's inner circle.
-A shadow generated based on the _createPathDescription method may also be added.
+A shadow generated from the _createPathDescription method may also be added.

 Also included is L.Marker.SVGMarker, a small Marker wrapper class for SVGIcons with a setStyle implementation that handles marker opacity changes, monochromatic color changes and changes to specific icon options.